spatie/docs.spatie.be-old/resources/views/laravel-tags/v2/basic-usage/retrieving-tagged-models.md

 ### withAllTags

-The `withAllTags` scope will return only the models that all of the given tags attached to them.
+The `withAllTags` scope will return only the models that have all of the given tags attached to them.
 So when passing a non-existing tag no models will be returned.

 ```
 //returns models that have all given tags